open-power-sdk/pveclib/README.md

 So a configure flag like CFLAGS='-O3 -mcpu=power7' would be OK for functional verification tests of the POWER7 specific implementations of PVECLIB operations.
-But this would interfere with building the POWER8 and POWER9 specific compiles for the production version of libpvec.so.
+But this would interfere with building the POWER8 and POWER9 specific objects for the production version of libpvec.so.
 So builds for production level PVECLIB should never specify -mcpu= in CFLAGS.

-On the other hand if the user does no specify any CFLAGS, autoconf will fill in a default value of '-O2 -g'.
+On the other hand if the user does not specify any CFLAGS, autoconf will fill in a default value of '-O2 -g'.
 This is bad!
-PVECLIB needs the global common subexpression, loop, and vector cost model optimizations enable by -O3.
-Also -g will generate huge debug tables for the vector int512 run-time and slow down the build.
-If you need to profile or debug with basic back-trace information, use -g1.
+PVECLIB needs the global common subexpression, loop, and vector cost model optimizations enabled by '-O3'.
+Also '-g' will generate huge debug tables for the vector int512 run-time and slow down the build.
+If you need to profile or debug with basic back-trace information, use '-g1'.

 So unless you are involved in the functional testing of new PVECLIB operations, the safe options are: